AlunAlun/videotimeline.js/README.md

 ```
 var timeline = new Timeline();
-timeline.addVideo("camera1", "vid1");
+timeline.addVideoFromDOM("camera1", "vid1");
-timeline.addVideo("camera2", "vid2");
+timeline.addVideoFromDOM("camera2", "vid2");
 ```

 Timeline will appear automatically in bottom of page.
-Click on track name
+Click on track name to switch to that video